mrfernandodias/ailearningassistant/README.md

 ### 🎯 Purpose

-Developed as a learning project following the [Time to Program](https://www.youtube.com/watch?v=iaAdWmAu0TE) tutorial, this project demonstrates the implementation of a complete MERN application with AI integration, file processing, and the RAG (Retrieval-Augmented Generation) pattern.
+Developed as a complete MERN learning project following the [Time to Program](https://www.youtube.com/watch?v=iaAdWmAu0TE) tutorial.
+This project demonstrates a production-ready implementation of a full-stack application with AI integration, file processing, the RAG (Retrieval-Augmented Generation) pattern, and modern UI/UX design.

 ---